 Position Summary:The Residence Life Coordinator is a full-time, 12-month, live-in professional staff member who shares on-call duty coverage and is responsible for fostering a positive living environment in the residence halls and other student living units across campus.
 This work is accomplished through implementing activities and services that assist students in their transition to college and reflect the mission and goals of Student Life.

-The Residence Life Coordinator works collaboratively within the Student Life department and with other campus partners to proactively engage in building an inclusive living and learning community.
+The Residence Life Coordinator works within the Student Life department and with other campus partners to proactively engage in building an inclusive living and learning community.
 Additionally, the Residence Life Coordinator is responsible for understanding, upholding and enforcing college and residence life policies.
-They also play an integral role in the student judicial process for Level 1 (administrative) conduct hearings and assisting the Dean of Students with all aspects of organizing individual hearings, including generating charge letters, assembling hearing boards, and scheduling hearings.
+They also play an integral role in the student judicial process for Level 1 (administrative) conduct hearings and assisting the Dean of Students with all aspects of organizing individual hearings, including letters, assembling hearing boards, and scheduling hearings.

-Duties include sharing responsibility for the supervision, recruitment and training of undergraduate student staff.
+Duties include sharing responsibility for the supervision, recruitment, and training of undergraduate student staff.
 This includes but is not limited to new resident assistant (RA) training sessions and workshops that will take place during the term and academic breaks.
-The Residence Life Coordinator will also be expected to develop and facilitate effective programming for students around healthy relationships, anti-bullying, and student leadership development.
+The Residence Life Coordinator will also be expected to develop and facilitate effective programming for students around healthy relationships, and student leadership development.